pedromlsreis/pedromlsreis/README.md

        Pee-Droh Reys

-I'm Portuguese, work in the Data & Analytics team @ [NTT DATA](https://www.nttdata.com) and I have a MSc. in Data Science & Advanced Analytics @ [Nova Information Management School - Universidade Nova de Lisboa](https://www.novaims.unl.pt/maa-ds).
+I'm Portuguese, I live in Lisbon and work in the Data & Analytics team @ [NTT DATA](https://www.nttdata.com).
+Also, I have a MSc. in Data Science & Advanced Analytics from [Nova Information Management School - Universidade Nova de Lisboa](https://www.novaims.unl.pt/maa-ds).

 <br>

 __💬 About me:__
-  - I love coffee and the ocean
+  - I love coffee, tea, the ocean, running and swimming
   - Passionate about technology, challenges and business
   - Also, I'm a fan of to-do lists and I really like to automate boring tasks 😄